 Oak grain vs pine grain

 Often used as household furniture materials, some might find them difficult to differ.
-However, their grains are essentially distinctive to each other.
+However, their grains are essentially distinctive from each other.

-The first difference is about the color; pine tends to have softer and yellowish-creamy color, while oak has darker and even some hints of red.
-Knots are more likely to find in pine grains but only a few knots are found in the oak.
+The first difference is the color; pine tends to have softer and yellowish-creamy color, while oak has darker and even some hints of red.
+Knots are more likely to find in pine grains, but only a few knots are found in the oak.

 The common use of oak wood

 With the characteristics mentioned before, this type of wood is often used for many purposes.
 They are:

 Constructions: flooring, timber frame building, shingling, veneer production, interior trimming, doors, handles, parquets, and others

 Watery uses: barrels, boatbuilding, wine caskets, canoe paddles, docks, tubs, and others